Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Jaynes-Cummings model with damped oscillator

-This mechanism appears to be related to the well-known example of the transpose of a matrix, which is positive but not complete positivity.
+For a similar reason, the time evolution map is positive even when $\gamma_\phi^{(4)} < 0$.
+We provide a proof in Appendix \ref{app:damposc.4thL_positive}.
+However, as detailed in Sec.$\,$\ref{sec:JC_gauge}, the evolution is not completely positive when $\gamma_\phi^{(4)} < 0$.
+This mechanism appears to be related to the well-known example of the transpose of a matrix, which is positive but not complete positive.
 Indeed, that standard example essentially says that an evolution which contracts a single Bloch vector direction fast, but the two other directions slowly, is not completely positive.
-We here have this situation with $\gamma_\phi < 0$ slowing down the contraction of $r_x$ and $r_y$.
+We here have this situation with $\gamma_\phi^{(4)} < 0$, slowing down the contraction of the $x$ and $y$ components of the Bloch vector.